carabetcorneliu/personalPage/README.md

 Projects – a curated selection of web applications I’ve built, with live demos and source code links.

-Contact Section – ways to reach out for collaborations, freelance opportunities, or job inquiries.
+Contact – ways to reach out for collaborations, freelance opportunities, or job inquiries.

 Responsive Design – optimized for all devices.